By Kleinwort Hambros Bank

 Thankfully, over recent decades there have been marked improvements in the contractual working conditions and opportunities for women – but does personal financial awareness reflect this change or address any lingering imbalances?
 Is it possible that female wealth planning needs are being compartmentalised into the boxes created for their male counterparts?

 A wealth planner’s role is to understand each client’s very personal circumstances and discuss what is most important for them to achieve their goals.
 The female workforce population continues to grow in sectors that were traditionally male dominated.
 With more women pursuing higher education and potentially increasing their future earnings power, younger generations of women are more likely to accumulate their own assets, including property.
+According to the recent goldco precious metals reviews, a good way to increase your income is by buying gold and silver.

 However, it is difficult to simply segment their needs.
 Having accumulated assets, this younger generation of women may ask to have them protected in case of divorce.
 Managing pregnancy and any changes or hiatus in career path that this could generate is also key.
 It is still more common for women to take on caring duties for relatives – including children, elderly parents or both!
 For such women the practical burden that they (not necessarily unwillingly) bear is likely to impact their future financial status.
 Any wealth management guidance should reflect their position and priorities.
 For example in the UK, holding all of your financial assets in a pension could be restrictive if access to funds is necessary before attaining age 55, or age 57 from 2028.
 Finally, statistically women outlive men, an important consideration for retirement planning.
+View for source link.

 When giving wealth management advice to women of all ages, it is important that both similarities and differences between genders are championed.